LFK/BTV

 and think about sequences of numbers.

-In 2024, Eric graduated from Virginia Commonwealth University School of the Arts with a BFA in Graphic Design, with a minor in Craft/Material Studies during which they specialized in textiles and wood.
-They are currently an MFA candidate in Textles/Fibers at the University of Kansas in Lawrence, KS.
+Eric is currently an MFA Candidate in Textiles/Fibers at the University of Kansas in Lawrence, KS.
+In 2024, they graduated from Virginia Commonwealth University School of the Arts with a BFA in Graphic Design, with a minor in Craft/Material Studies during which they specialized in textiles and wood.

-They have taught classes in the command-line interface, quilting, screenprinting, and visible mending at VCUArts (Richmond, VA), Studio Two Three (Richmond, VA) and Berea College Student Craft (Berea, KY) where they were also the Student Craft Fellow in the Weaving Studio.
+They have taught classes in the command-line interface, quilting, screenprinting, and visible mending at VCUArts (Richmond, VA), Studio Two Three (Richmond, VA), Access CVU (Hinesburg, VT), and Berea College Student Craft (Berea, KY) where they were also the Student Craft Fellow in the Weaving Studio.

 ︎︎︎ Download Full CV